Business Building

 6. Signature of at least one LLC member

 You can use this document to file the Articles of Organization in person, via mail, or via fax.
 You may also draft your articles of organization in compliance with North Carolina’s laws.
-You can find instructions for preparing your Articles of Organization in North Carolina here.
-You will need to pay $125 to North Carolina’s secretary of state when submitting the articles of organization.
+You can find instructions for preparing your Articles of Organization in North Carolina on the Secretary of State website.
+You will need to pay $125 to North Carolina’s Secretary of State when submitting the articles of organization.

 The process can take up to 7 business days before you receive notice of whether your application was accepted or rejected.